lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h3 id="miscellaneous">Miscellaneous</h3>

-Semicolons are not used.
+Don't use semicolons.
 The only case in Swift when they are necessary is multiple statements on a single line, which are strongly discouraged.

-Only the Latin alphabet and numbers are used in the source code (no Cyrillic alphabet, hieroglyphs, emojis, etc.).
+Use only the Latin alphabet and numbers in the source code (no Cyrillic alphabet, hieroglyphs, emojis, etc.).
 Although the Swift programming language supports any UTF symbols, they are hard to type using some of the various localized keyboards and encourage error-prone copying-and-pasting.

-Unused code (including imports and resources) shall be always removed, as well as empty or inherited method implementations.
+Always remove unused code (including imports and resources), as well as empty or inherited method implementations.

-Although empty blocks of code indicate design flaws, if they are unavoidable, they are filled with a comment explaining why it's empty:
+Although empty blocks of code indicate design flaws, if they are unavoidable, fill them with a comment explaining why they are empty:

 **Do**: